jkpld/SALR_Clustering/docs/pages/applications.md

 ### Results

-We test our method on a 5D data set that represents healthy and damaged cells.
-To the right we show the count isosurfaces (the count is directly proportional to the data point density) of a projection of the data to 3d.
-You can see the data set has one dense region (which are the healthy cells) with three primary low density regions extending from it.
-Our method is able to locate all of the regions well, but k-means++ is not.
+We applied SALR clustering to a 5D data set that represents healthy and damaged cells.
+To the left, the <abbr title="the number of points in each bin">count</abbr> isosurfaces of a projection of the data to 3D are shown.
+The data set has one dense region (which are the healthy cells) with three primary low density regions extending from it.
+K-means does not work well and produces cluster centers too biased towards the high density region, but &raquo;SALR clustering is able to locate all regions well.&laquo;

 ### Method

-If the different locally convex regions of the image are approximately the same size along any direction (or they can be made to have the same size with a simple scaling of the axis), then the distance transform can again be used to create the confining potential.
-This could be the case for 3d images of cell nuclei; however, in general, this requirement is quite stringent and the distance transform cannot be used.
+The method of applying SALR clustering to scatter-point data is very similar to locating the center of nuclei above[^fa], but there are a few differences.

-Instead, one over the point density (the value of each pixel in our binned data) can be used as the confining potential.
-However, it is very important that the magnitude of the potential gradient \|∇V\| be scaled so that it is approximately of the same order of magnitude as the particle repulsion 1/rₐ².
+* The distance transform cannot be used to create the confining potential[^fb]; instead, one over the data density is used as the confining potential; however, it is very important that the magnitude of the potential gradient <nobr>|∇<em>V</em>|</nobr> is scaled so that it is approximately of the same order of magnitude as the particle repulsion 1/_r_<sub>a</sub><sup>2</sup>.
+* The distance metric between the particles is changed to a [Minkowski distance][Minkowski] with an exponent of 4.
+This can be though of as requiring the particles to be close in all dimensions before they are attracted to each other.

 </div><!-- /.medium-7.columns -->
 <div class="medium-5 medium-pull-7 columns t90">
 <img src="/images/animated5d.gif">
 </div><!-- /.medium-5.columns -->
 </div><!-- /.row -->

 [^1]: J. Kapaldo, X. Han, D. Mary, and S. Ptasinska.
 Nature Methods.